gpedro34/wordup-awps/README.md

 - Installed composer modules
 - Installed npm modules
-- Copy wp-config.php and .env to the root of your wordpress installation (sudo command) **NOTE:** You may be prompt for sudo password at the end in order to access the docker volume and plave .env and wp-config.php
+- Copy wp-config.php and .env to the root of your wordpress installation (sudo command)

 # Considerations